-Sensorineural hearing loss or "nerve deafness" is among the most common afflictions of the ear causing hearing loss.
-"Nerve deafness" is a bit of a misleading name, as frequently we are unable to tell whether the hearing loss is due to nerve disorder or sensory cell disorder.
+Sensorineural hearing loss, or "nerve deafness," is among the most common afflictions of the ear causing hearing loss.
+Nerve deafness is a bit of a misleading name, as doctors are frequently unable to tell whether the hearing loss is due to nerve disorder or sensory cell disorder.

 Symptoms of hearing loss include:

 - Needing to ask people to repeat words

 - Poor speech clarity or the perception of mumbling by others

 - Turning the TV on too loud for others

 These symptoms arise based on the type of hearing loss present.
 Typically, those with hearing loss hear worst in the high-frequency (treble) end of hearing while the low-frequency hearing is normal or nearly so.
 In English, the vowels (A,E,I,O,U) are low-frequency sounds while the consonants, the main information, are high-frequency sounds.